 When a system goes down, it costs a business valuable resources, such as productivity, time, and money.
 Through machine learning, not only can the cause of a problem be identified quickly, but it’s also possible to predict– and thus prevent– a problem as well.
-Machine learning creates this kind of advance preparation for ERP.
-As technology advances, the ability to prevent shutdowns and wasted resources will become better; diagnostics will be used to prevent rather than diagnose.
+Machine learning creates this kind of advanced preparation for ERP.
+As technology advances, the ability to prevent shutdowns and wasted resources will become better; diagnostics will prevent rather than diagnose.

-With machine learning, you can pull tailored data that will provide detailed insights and analytics about the metrics you decide are important.
+With machine learning, you can pull tailored data to provide detailed insights and analytics on important metrics.
 For example, this could be an in-depth look at the buying behaviors of a certain demographic of customers so that you can tailor your offerings for better conversions.
 If you run an online store, the metrics you pull could pertain to how long a customer spent on a particular product page.

 With the right technology, you could use this information to create a tripwire at checkout or send an email reminding customers of the object they desire.
 Your advanced analytics give you the power to create that will drive your business.
-It’s one thing to be able to pull data from a system; it’s game-changing to be able to analyze it effectively.
+It’s one thing to be able to pull data from a system.

 Analytics and algorithms play another significant role in ERP: forecasting capabilities.
 By searching through the data collected, AI integrations can make predictions that will improve your ability to forecast for upcoming periods.
 It will be able to detect seasonality in your business, making recommendations about increasing or decreasing production accordingly.
 If you drill down, it will also be able to look at customer history and identify any behavior patterns, allowing you to predict future order quantities.

-Putting an ERP in place that bridges the gap between inventory, sales, and accounting can be a daunting task.
-Finding one that connects these different aspects of a business without flaws is near impossible.
-With AI and machine learning, these processes can be simplified, creating a streamlined, centralized platform for customer relationship management, reporting, product lifecycle, and sales.
+Putting an ERP in place that bridges the gap between inventory, sales, and accounting can be a daunting task—finding one that connects these different aspects of a business without flaws is near impossible.
+However, with AI and machine learning, these processes can be simplified and create a streamlined, centralized platform for customer relationship management, reporting, product lifecycle, and sales.
 The more efficient a business runs, and the less reconciliation required between the various aspects of that business, the more successful that business will be.

-One of the most important considerations in regards to having an ERP with machine learning capabilities is the identification of new opportunities for sales and marketing.
-AI and machine learning allow a business to not only identify purchasing behavior but also hone in on who is buying what.
+One of the most important considerations regarding having an ERP with machine learning capabilities is the identification of new opportunities for sales and marketing.
+AI and machine learning allow a business to identify purchasing behavior and hone in on who is buying what.
 They may find that there is a viable target market that has been left in branding and marketing schemes.
-By identifying this group and catering marketing efforts toward them, they may be able to achieve greater market share and vastly improve the business’s revenue.
+By identifying this group and catering marketing efforts toward them, they may achieve greater market share and vastly improve the business’s revenue.

 AI and machine learning help improve the manufacturing portion of a business through integration with an ERP.
-AI is able to identify any processes or practices that are inefficient, mechanically or otherwise, and help manufacturers come up with a viable solution that will save resources.
+AI can identify any processes or practices that are inefficient, mechanically or otherwise, and help manufacturers develop a viable solution that will save resources.
 The ability to predict a problem before it occurs will keep things running smoothly, reducing the risk of increased energy usage or damaged, unusable goods.

 Virtual agents are the AI and machine learning tools that were once dreamed about in science fiction.
-With the proper integrations, they can be used to train employees and guide them through complex processes and even provide customer service.
-Integrating AI into ERP systems give an extra focus on customer service, as they are able to see what their customers are asking about in real-time, while a virtual agent answers all the pertinent questions.
-Rather than having a customer service rep handling a queue of disgruntled customers, consumers can ask questions about their order and the AI will provide the information upon request.
+With the proper integrations, they can train employees and guide them through complex processes and even provide customer service.
+Integrating AI into ERP systems gives an extra focus on customer service, as they can see what their customers are asking about in real-time, while a virtual agent answers all the pertinent questions.
+Rather than having a customer service rep handling a queue of disgruntled customers, consumers can ask questions about their order, and the AI will provide the information upon request.

 When it’s all said and done, AI and machine learning can reshape a business, making it more efficient and profitable.
 In this modern era, it’s not whether you can afford to incorporate AI and ML into your ERP– it’s whether you can afford not to.